2024 Solar Incentives Guide for Princeton, NJ - Tax Credits & Rebates

 Next Steps for Installing Solar in Princeton

-Solar energy use nationwide has gone up significantly in the past 15 years, in part due to the proliferation of solar incentives.
-You might receive these incentives from the New Jersey government, the federal government or your local utility company.
-We recommend talking to your local Princeton solar installation expert to learn more about these incentives and to be sure that you're getting all the money you can for your solar system.
+The nationwide use of solar energy has significantly increased in the past 15 years, in part due to the proliferation of solar incentives.
+You might receive these incentives from your local utility company, the New Jersey government or the federal government.
+If you're ready to make the change to solar energy, talking to your local Princeton solar panel installation expert is a great first step.

 EcoWatch's Princeton, NJ Solar Incentives FAQs

-You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Be sure to discuss your ideas with your local Princeton solar installation expert.
-They can help you as you plan for your project and educate you on the various incentives that you will or won't qualify for.
+You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
+Make sure you discuss your ideas with your local Princeton solar installation expert.
+They can help you plan your project and also help you understand the various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.